-If you’re visiting London this Summer with family and want somewhere convenient to stay the Serviced Apartments Canary Wharf are situated by the River Thames and include built-in entertainment system, free wi-fi, a cafe and gym to have fun whilst in a comfortable setting.
+If you’re visiting London this Summer with family, you may want to know some of the best family hotels in London or prefer to stay the Serviced Apartments Canary Wharf are situated by the River Thames and include built-in entertainment system, free wi-fi, a cafe and gym to have fun whilst in a comfortable setting.

-The following suggestions are all free admission but there may be payable activities so you can spend as little or much as you like.
+The following suggestions are all free places to visit in London but there may be payable activities so you can spend as little or much as you like.

 Get up close with nature, discover fascinating creatures and intriguing science.
 Drop in their science centre where you can get hands on with the museums collection or see the clock from CBeebies Andy’s Dinosaur Adventures.
 Keep an eye out for busy insects, colourful flowers and birds in the wildlife garden.
 Experience the power of their famous earthquake stimulator then enjoy an atmospheric journey through Earth to the upper Red Zone galleries.